Dima-Bulgakov/TestTaskIOSTrainee/README.md

 - Scroll TableView with data

-- Expand and collapse extra text
+- Expand and collapse extra text in cell

 - Click on the cell to go to the detailed screen